devi-r/React-WebWorker-Data-Grid/README.md

 ## AI-Assisted Development

 This project was developed by **[Devi R](https://www.linkedin.com/in/devi-r-06bb94a7)** in collaboration with an AI assistant in Cursor.
-The AI's role involved scaffolding the project, writing boilerplate, and refactoring the application to implement the Web Worker architecture.

 ---